 Mobilising community members into a Green Brigade to activate and transform a razed demolition site in central Fremantle, Field of the Unwanted uses weeds, "plants that grow where they are not wanted" to question the hierarchies of value and displacement experienced by members of our own communities.

-Field of the Unwanted elevates the status of weeds in the formation of an ordered garden that creates a home for the unwanted.
-A weed rescue and resettlement service will collect weeds from Fremantle, surrounding suburbs and private residences, relocating them to a cultivated vacant lot on Queen Victoria Street, Fremantle.
-Acting as custodians of the various weed plots, the artists and the surrounding community will tend, grow and create an emerging installation, caring for the weeds till the end of their lifespan.
+Field of the Unwanted elevated the status of weeds in the formation of an ordered garden that created a home for the unwanted.
+A weed rescue and resettlement service collected weeds from Fremantle, surrounding suburbs and private residences, relocating them to a cultivated vacant lot on Queen Victoria Street, Fremantle.
+Acting as custodians of the various weed plots, the artists and the surrounding community worked to tend, grow and create an emerging installation, caring for the weeds till the end of their lifespan.

 Follow the Green Brigade via Facebook.